 To ensure we always show an impression whenever eligible, advertisers should consider running Standard Shopping campaigns behind their higher-priority Smart Shopping efforts:

 In the example above, Standard Fallback Campaigns are found in the box.
 These fallbacks are using a simplified Search Term Filtering structure that separates out Non-Brand and Brand searches.
 At the low volume we typically see for these campaigns, there isn’t enough traffic to optimize for a High Purchase Intent group of campaigns.

 Due to restricted volume, this tactic is extremely low-touch compared to most other efforts.

-In the example structure above, the Standard Shopping Fallback campaigns picked up an additional $140,000 in sales In lower volume accounts than this one.
+In the example structure above, the Standard Shopping Fallback campaigns picked up an additional $140,000 in sales.
 In general, we expect to see 5-10% lifts in annual revenue from these fallbacks.